3dct/vIQA/README.md

 ### Workflow
 Images are first loaded from .raw files or .mhd files and their corresponding .raw file, normalized to the chosen data range (if the parameter `normalize=True` is set) and then compared.
 The scores are then calculated and can be printed.
-If using paths file names need to be given with the bit depth denoted as a suffix (e.g. `_8bit.raw`, `_16bit.mhd`) and the dimensions of the images need to be given in the file name (e.g. `512x512x512`).
+If using paths file names need to be given with the bit depth denoted as a suffix (e.g. `_8ubit.raw`, `_16fbit.mhd`;
+``u`` and ``f`` denoting unsigned integer or float respectively) and the dimensions of the images need to be given in the file name (e.g. `512x512x512`).
 The images are assumed to be grayscale.
 Treatment of color images is planned for later versions.
 The metrics are implemented to calculate the scores for an 8-bit data range (0-255) per default.
 For some metrics the resulting score is different for different data ranges.
 When calculating several metrics for the same image, the same data range should be used for all metrics.
 The data range can be changed by setting the parameter `data_range` for each metric.
-This parameter primarily affects the loading behaviour of the class instances when not using the `vIQA.utils.load_data` function directly as described further below, but for some metrics setting the data range is necessary to calculate the score (e.g. PSNR).
+This parameter primarily affects the loading behavior of the class instances when not using the `vIQA.utils.load_data` function directly as described further below, but for some metrics setting the data range is necessary to calculate the score (e.g. PSNR).